Timmmm/yotta/docs/reference/module.md

  * `"usefulmodule": "<anything>://somwhere.git"`
  * `"usefulmodule": "<anything>://somwhere.git#<version spec, tag, or branch name>"`

+To depend on another Yotta module in a relative path you can use this syntax:

+    `"usefulmodule": "../somewhere/.git"

 #### Depending on hg Modules
 To specify a module available from a mercurial server as a dependency, use a hg URL: